-The other Party(ies) and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigator(s), and/or the original Hearing Decision-Maker(s) will be mailed, emailed, and/or provided a hard copy of the request, which will include the approved grounds, and will then be given five (5) Working Days to submit a response to the approved portion of the appeal.
-All responses will be forwarded by the appeal decision-maker for all Parties to review and comment.
+The non-appealing Party(ies) and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigator(s), and/or the original Hearing Decision-Maker(s) will then be given five (5) Working Days to submit a response to the approved portion of the appeal.
+The Appeal Decision-Maker will ensure all Parties and their Advisors receive a copy of any response to the appeal submitted by the non-appealing party(ies)

-The non-appealing Party (if any) may also choose to raise a new ground for appeal at this time, which will be reviewed for standing by the appeal decision-maker and either denied or approved.
-If approved, it will be forwarded to the Party who initially requested an appeal, the Investigator(s), and/or the original Hearing Decision-Maker(s) who will submit their responses within five (5) Working Days, which will be circulated for review and comment by all Parties.
+The non-appealing Party (if any) may also choose to raise a new ground for appeal at this time, which will be reviewed for standing by the Appeal Decision-Maker and either denied or approved.
+If approved, it will be forwarded to the Party who initially requested an appeal, the Investigator(s), and/or the original Hearing Decision-Maker(s) who will submit their responses within five (5) Working Days.
+The Appeal Decision-Maker will ensure all Parties and their Advisors receive a copy of any response to the appeal submitted by the non-appealing party(ies)

 Neither Party may submit any new requests for appeal after this time period.
-The appeal decision-maker will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses.
-The appeal decision-maker will render a decision within no more than five (5) Working Days, barring exigent circumstances.
+The Appeal Decision-Maker will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses.
+The Appeal Decision-Maker will render a decision within no more than ten (10) Working Days after receiving all appeal materials, barring exigent circumstances.
 All decisions apply the preponderance of the evidence standard.

-To the extent possible, a notice of appeal outcome will be sent to all Parties simultaneously, including the decision on each approved ground and rationale for each decision.
-The Notice of appeal outcome will specify the Finding on each ground for appeal, any specific instructions for remand or reconsideration, and the rationale supporting the essential Findings to the extent the College is permitted to share under state or federal law.
+The notice of appeal outcome will be sent to all Parties simultaneously via email, including the decision on each approved ground and rationale for each decision.
+The notice of appeal outcome will specify the Finding on each ground for appeal, any specific instructions for remand or reconsideration, and the rationale supporting the essential Findings to the extent the College is permitted to share under state or federal law.

-Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the Parties as indicated in official institutional records, or emailed to the Parties' College-issued email addresses or otherwise approved accounts.
-Once mailed, emailed, and/or received in-person, Notice will be presumptively delivered.
+Notification will be made in writing and emailed to the Parties' College-issued email addresses or otherwise approved accounts.
+Once emailed, notice of appeal outcome will be presumptively delivered.